aljonpreza/compliantcontacts/README.md

 # Overview

-Party WOD that creates two objects: Contacts and ContactList.
+This project creates two objects: Contacts and ContactList.
 Created to test my understanding of coding standards.

 # Installation